-This month’s featured mariner is hydrodymamicist, viagra sales diagnosis Sean Kery.
+This month’s featured mariner is hydrodymamicist, Sean Kery.
 What is a hydrod—Can’t pronounce it either?
 Read his interview to discover what he does.
-You’ll love his humor, buy viagra ambulance even though, medicine at first, his work may seem cut and dry to most.
+You’ll love his humor, even though, at first, his work may seem cut and dry to most.
 His enthusiasm will bring you aboard marine forensics.

 Job Title: Senior Hydrodynamicist / Scientist / Jack of all trades